As the state's energy office, we receive numerous requests for energy data. We hope the compilation of links below will help you learn more.

 The U.S. Geological Survey (USGS) and the U.S. Department of Energy (DOE), in partnership with DOE's Lawrence Berkeley National Laboratory and the American Wind Energy Association, released a comprehensive dataset of U.S. wind turbine locations and characteristics that is easily accessible, more accurate, and updated more often than existing wind turbine datasets and can be viewed in the United States Wind Turbine Database Viewer(opens in a new tab).

-The American Wind Energy Association, an advocacy group who promotes wind energy, can provide you with more detailed information about how it works, how it gets to you and the benefits of wind.
+The American Clean Power(opens in a new tab), an advocacy group that promotes wind energy, can provide you with more detailed information about how it works, how it gets to you, and the benefits of wind.

 If you are interested in learning whether wind is practical for you, the size of wind turbine you need, wind systems costs, and other information regarding small wind, check out the Pennsylvania Consumer's Guide to Small Wind Electric Systems(opens in a new tab) (PDF).